The phase diagram of two-dimensional fast-rotating ultra-cold fermionic atoms near unitarity: Introduction

-The competition between superfluidity and Zeeman effect is normally resolved by forming either an unpolarized superfluid of Cooper pairs, or a spin-polarized normal state \cite{Ketterle1,Ketterle2,Hulet1,Hulet2}.
-The elusive FFLO state is a compromise in which the superfluid and spin-polarization coexist but alternate in space in a periodic pattern.
-FFLO states have been independently studied in condensed matter and high energy physics \cite{Casalbuoni}.
-Three-dimensional \cite{Gruenberg,Buzdin} and two-dimensional \cite{KunYang,Shimahara1,Houzet,Shimahara2,Klein,Matsuda} FFLO states have been considered in superconductors and heavy-fermion metals.
-The latter studies were motivated by the layered structure of materials, which allows controlling independently the orbital and Zeeman effects by tilting the magnetic field with respect to the layers.
-In order to directly address the role of these effects in stabilizing two-dimensional FFLO states, we depart from the earlier studies and focus on the lowest temperatures where Landau level quantization is important.
-This will also establish a connection between re-entrant superfluidity, FFLO phenomena and strongly correlated insulators of general interest in unconventional superconductivity, using a previously unexplored rotating cold-atom perspective (for a review of past research, mostly on rotating bosons or three-dimensional fermionic systems, see \cite{Cooper} and references therein).
+The competition between superfluidity and Zeeman effect is usually resolved by forming either an unpolarized superfluid of Cooper pairs, or a spin-polarized normal state \cite{Zwierlein2006, Shin06, Partridge2006, Partridge06}.
+The elusive FFLO state is a compromise in which spatially alternating superfluidity and spin-polarization coexist.
+FFLO states have been studied both in high energy and condensed matter physics \cite{Casalbuoni2004}.
+Three-dimensional \cite{Gruenberg1966, Buzdin1996, Shim2006} and two-dimensional \cite{Yang2004, Shimahara1998, Houzet2002, Shimahara1998b, Klein2004, Matsuda2007} FFLO states have been analyzed in superconductors, heavy-fermion metals and cold atom gases.
+This work is partially motivated by the search for FFLO states in layered materials with tilted magnetic field.

-Here we discover a sequence of FFLO phases at zero temperature in which a metal or a band insulator of unpaired atoms coexists with a superfluid hosting a vortex lattice.
-Surrounding these phases are strongly correlated vortex liquid states and atomic quantum Hall insulators.
-Our results clarify the most general stabilizing mechanism for FFLO states and provide a unified perspective on the fate of superconductors in high magnetic fields.
-We also elucidate the potential of trapped rotating ultra-cold atoms to be the first system that clearly realizes the FFLO states.
-This and other studies in the atomic physics setting are likely to shed light on the possible role of FFLO states in superconductors, heavy-fermion metals, quantum chromodynamics and astrophysics.
-Finally, our results point to experimental circumstances for the cold-atom realization and exploration of strongly correlated states which shape the unconventional properties of high-temperature superconductors.